mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 ![DLM Excel-Addin modify selections](/dotstatsuite-documentation/images/dlm-excel-addin-07.png)

 **Paste a selection**
-You selection is returned as a SDMX Rest query, but you can also edit this query from this field and apply the wished modifications.
+Your selection is returned as a SDMX Rest query, but you can also edit this query from this field and apply the wished modifications.
 The filters selections will thus be updated accordingly in the above data filters:

 ![DLM Excel-Addin paste selection](/dotstatsuite-documentation/images/dlm-excel-addin-08.png)